styx-api/styxbook/src/getting_started/io.md

 ## Dynamic File Access

-Sometimes though, either when a descriptor hasn't been fully implemented or if the output structure is more complex, there may not be an output property available.
+Sometimes, when a descriptor hasn't been fully implemented or if the output structure is more complex, an output property may not be available..
 For these cases, you can use the `outputs.root` property, which always points to the output directory:

 ```python
 outputs.root / "my_special_file.ext"